 The Phrasal Verb 'Hang Up' Explained

-An explanation of the different meanings of the English phrasal verb 'hang up', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'hang up' from a native speaker, with lots of examples in context

 HANG UP: KEY INFORMATION